Written by Alanna Wilson, PTA

 - Single knee to chest – bring one knee to your chest and hold for 20 – 30 seconds, alternate legs)

-- Piriformis – cross the Left leg over the R bent knee (make a 4 with your legs), pull the back the Left knee towards the Right shoulder and hold for 20-30 seconds, hold, and switch legs
+- Piriformis – cross the Left leg over the R bent knee (make a 4 with your legs), pull the back of the Left knee towards the Right shoulder, and hold for 20-30 seconds, hold, and switch legs

 - Trunk Rotation – lay on your back, bend both knees up, and relax the legs, with knees bent to one side, hold for 20 seconds, and switch.

-Shoulder neither of the flexion nor extension exercises provide you adequate relief, give us a call at your nearest location to schedule an evaluation with one of our therapists and let us get down to the source of the problem with you!
-Not all lower backs fit neatly into one of these categories; let your Physical Therapist at Carolina Physical Therapy design a program customized to you!
+Don’t let low back pain keep you from doing the things you love.
+Should neither of the flexion nor extension exercises provide you adequate relief, schedule an evaluation with one of our therapists and let us get down to the source of the problem with you!
+Not all lower backs fit neatly into one of these categories; let your Physical Therapist at Carolina Physical Therapy design a program to treat your lower back pain customized to you!